 Marine animals like Lion Fish, Groupers, most Eels, Hawk Fish, Snappers, Anglers, and the like, are predatory animals.
 Their life on the reef consists of hunting and eating other small fish.
 By giving these animals small live fish to eat it is not only good for their diets, but it stimulates their activity and can be a large part of their overall fish health.
 It is a part of their natural characteristic to hunt.
 Besides, if you give them a good steady diet of their own, they will have less tendency to try and eat your other fish inhabitants.

-Small Shrimp & Crustaceans
+Small Shrimp and Crustaceans

-Reef tanks will often develop a population of amphipods, shrimp, crabs and small shrimps after a period of time when live rock or sand have been added.
+Reef tanks will often develop a population of amphipods, shrimp, crabs, and small shrimps after a period when live rock or sand have been added.
 These are natural sources of live food for your marine fish and other inhabitants in your aquarium.
 Of course, bristle worms are undesirable and should be removed and eradicated from the tank immediately if found.
 Triggers and most Wrasses in particular love to eat crabs and shrimp.
 Providing them with these foods in their diets immensely aids the health of the fish.
-If you are going to feed your fish small crabs or shrimp, it is good to give them a 2-3 minute bath before placing them in the tank.
-It not only helps to avoid transfer of possible marine diseases, but it stuns them to allow the fish to snatch them up before they can run for cover and get away.
+If you are going to feed your fish small crabs or shrimp, it is good to give them a two- to three-minute bath before placing them in the tank.
+It not only helps to avoid the transfer of possible marine diseases, but it stuns them to allow the fish to snatch them up before they can run for cover and get away.
 Triggers and Wrasses also like to eat urchins.
 The Triggers strong jaw and teeth allow them to pick the spines off to get to them, but with Wrasses, you can crack the urchin open and place it in the tank exposed.
 Other fish will dine on this meal too.

 For Tangs/Surgeon Fish, in particular, most of these fish are algae eaters.
-You can provide them with live cultured caulerpa's or limu (a form of seaweed).
+You can provide them with live cultured Caulerpa's or limu (a form of seaweed).
 Indo-Pacific Sea Farms in Kailua-Kona, Hawaii offer Certified Farm Cultured items like their Limu Plate and Tang Heaven-Natural Red Macro Algae Diet.
 Visit our Inverts & Plants Livestock Suppliers NetLinks to locate other live plant sources on the Web.